lws803/soul/README.md

 ## What is Soul?

 Soul is an **authentication** and a **user relationships** service built into one.
-It is meant to abstract some of the most important parts of a social media platform (i.e. user connections, relationships and authentication) into a separate service so that this can be shared across different social media platforms as long as they are using soul to authenticate and build user connections.
+It is meant to abstract some of the most important parts of a social media platform (i.e. user connections, relationships and authentication) into a separate service so that it can be shared across different social media platforms as long as they are using soul to authenticate and build user connections.

+### The Philosophy

+We believe that connections and reputation are what defines a person, user or a **soul** in the cyberspace (maybe in the real world too 🤔).

 This service attempts to decentralize some parts of a social media platform.
-Newer platforms can be built without having to build a new user base while Soul users would not have to start from scratch in an entirely new social media platform.
+Newer platforms can be created and maintained without having to start from a fresh user base.
+On the other hand, Soul members would not have to start from scratch in an entirely new social media platform as they would be able to transfer their connections across all platforms which uses Soul to authenticate.
+You'll be moving across different worlds/ dimensions while preserving your soul!

+### TLDR

+Don't let Facebook, Twitter, TikTok and Reddit monopolize the social media space, start your own (without having to start from a fresh user base)!

 ## Installation